 Idaho Building Capacity Project -- The Idaho Building Capacity (IBC) Project, began in 2008, is a cornerstone of Idaho's Statewide System of Support for Idaho schools and districts that are in need of substantial improvement.
 Cultivation of leadership in rural and remote areas within Idaho is a key focus.
-The State partners with In partnership with Boise State University, Idaho State University, and University of Idahoto serve.
-This amounts to overmore than 10 percent of all schools in the state, more than over 30 percent of schools in improvement status, and over more than 30 percent of the districts in the Sstate.
-ISDE has delivered this assistance to overmore than 60 schools in more than 40 districts each year throughout every region of the State.
-Under the Idaho Accountability Plan, this project has the capacity to serve more than just the lowest performing 15 percent, but will target and prioritize One and Two-Star schools.
+The State partners with Boise State University, Idaho State University, and University of Idaho to serve more than 10 percent of all schools, more than 30 percent of schools in improvement status, and more than 30 percent of the districts in the State.
+ISDE has delivered this assistance to more than 60 schools in more than 40 districts each year throughout every region of the State.
+Under the Idaho Accountability Plan, this project has the capacity to serve more than just the lowest performing 15 percent, but will target and prioritize One- and Two-Star schools.

 The IBC project hires highly distinguished educators trained by the State to assist school and district leaders.
 Capacity Builders (CBs) are assigned to all participating schools and districts within the IBC network.
 CBs coach leaders and leadership teams through the tasks of improvement with monthly training and assist in promoting alignment among the various parts within the school or district system.
-Capacity Builders are provided with a tool-kit of school improvement resources, and, in partnership with school and district leaders, help create and implement a customized school improvement plan.
+Capacity Builders are provided with a toolkit of school improvement resources, and, in partnership with school and district leaders, help create and implement a customized school improvement plan.

-Principals Academy of Leadership -- The Idaho Principals Academy of Leadership (PALs) project was developed by ISDE to support the work of building level administration in improving outcomes for all students by focusing on the quality of instruction.
-PALs is a professional learning community structured for building level administration to provide a learning environment focused on increasing the effectiveness to the Instructional Core.
+Principals Academy of Leadership Network of Innovative School Leaders -- The Idaho Principals Academy of Leadership Network of Innovative School Leaders (PALs NISL) project was developed by ISDE to support the work of building level administration in improving outcomes for all students by focusing on the quality of instruction.
+PALs NISL is a professional learning community structured for building level administration to provide a learning environment focused on increasing the effectiveness to the Instructional Core.
 Principals participate in a balance of content, professional conversation, and collegial instructional rounds related directly to instructional leadership, managing change, and improving the overall effectiveness of the Instructional Core.